I have to level with you.

 I wouldn’t want to live at any other time in history.
-Efficiency, effectiveness, and convenience sits at each of our finger tips.
+Efficiency, effectiveness, and convenience sit at each of our fingertips.
 You can still enjoy the conveniences of modern technology without irreparable harm.
 The key lies in how you structure your lifestyle.

 At the very base of the pyramid, is living a lifestyle aligned with our biology and evolutionary upbringing.
 Follow the most possible timeless principles.
 The weaker this foundation, the less effective the “hacks” layered on top.